-I see a lot of apps sending notifications on a daily basis, be it e-commerce, travel, entertainment or dating.
-Also, some choose to set the notifications to come up as priority notifications, while some select a notification tone which corresponds to their branding.
-While the goal in almost all the cases is to somehow get the attention of the user, it’s not a pleasant experience; not always.
+I see a lot of apps sending notifications on a daily basis, be it e-commerce, travel, entertainment, or dating.
+Also, some choose to set the notifications to come up as priority notifications, while some select a notification tone that corresponds to their branding.
+While the goal in almost all cases is to somehow get the attention of the user, it’s not a pleasant experience; not always.

-In recent times you might have noticed a lot of hype about facebook using chrome notifications for their mobile website; the primary reason behind it might be user engagement even for mobile web users of Facebook, but it showcases how powerful push notifications can be and its importance.
+In recent times you might have noticed a lot of hype about Facebook using chrome notifications for their mobile website; the primary reason behind it might be user engagement even for mobile web users of Facebook, but it showcases how powerful push notifications can be and their importance.

 Why use push notifications?